 You may have heard of NICE before; we will occasionally refer to it throughout this website and you may hear of it through your treatment.
 It is well worth reading these guidelines:

 The first step is to go to your GP, describe your symptoms and ask for a referral to the ADHD specialist clinic.
-For information, both East Sussex and West Sussex have a specialist clinic to diagnose adults for ADHD, Autism, Tourettes and other neuro-diversity.
+It may help to read about adult ADHD online or in printed information so that you can prepare some notes or key points that you want to bring up with your GP in the consultation, helping to clarify what you are experiencing and why you are seeking evaluation for ADHD and/or any other neurodiverse conditions.
+Both East Sussex and West Sussex have a specialist clinic to diagnose adults for ADHD, Autism, Tourettes and other neuro-diversity.
 If you are referred by your GP, you will see a specialist and begin to look at the options for treatment.
 This specialist will consider your symptoms and medical history to see what medication, if any, is appropriate.
 If you have a history of other diagnosis (co-morbidity), mental disorders, self-harm, alcohol or substance misuse issues, then this will be taken into account.

 Your specialist will use the NICE Guidelines and move through the recognised stages.
 These are the named medications with a brief outline of their type and effect.